Buy Existing Laundromat or Build New: What’s The Right Move?

 Buying a Laundromat - Existing Turnkey Business

-Advantages of Buying an Existing Laundromat
+Advantages of Buying a Turnkey Laundromat

-• Generate revenue from day one
+• Immediate cash flow from day one

 • Infrastructure, permits, and lease agreements already secured